frc2881/Robot-Coprocessors/Robot-Sensors/README.md

 * For remote development on the coprocessor using VSCode
   * Install the `Remote - SSH` extension from Microsoft and follow the instructions for connecting to a remote host and opening a local folder (`Robot-Sensors`)
   * Using the integrated terminal, using the same commands for local development to stop the service and activate the Python virtual environment
-  * Use the Explorer to access the edit the remote files as needed for development and testing
+  * Use the Explorer to access and edit the remote files as needed for development and testing